PlaidCloud/website/content/en/docs/tasks/tls/managing-tls-in-a-cluster.md

 ## Approving Certificate Signing Requests

-A Kubernetes administrator (with appropriate permissions) can manually approve (or deny) Certificate Signing Requests by using the `kubectl certificate approve` and `kubectl certificate deny` commands.
+A PlaidCloud administrator (with appropriate permissions) can manually approve (or deny) Certificate Signing Requests by using the `kubectl certificate approve` and `kubectl certificate deny` commands.
 However if you intend to make heavy usage of this API, you might consider writing an automated